Madrid holidays 2017 – 2018

 Many shops, bars and cafés have Nativity scenes in their shop windows, often using their products as part of the Nativity (sometimes very quirky! neighborhood plumber places artsy faucets among the figures, pharmacy boxes of medicine).
 The shop window Nativities can be quite elaborate in the stores specialized in religious products around Sol and Plaza Mayor.
 Good streets to wander looking for Nativities: Arenal (Palomeque at Arenal 17, see their windows!) and side streets between Arenal and Mayor Bordadores (various) and Hileras ( just Palomeque).

 San Lorenzo de El Escorial (upper town around the Monastery): Super-size Nativity scene, with figures spread out along the streets and in squares of this traditional town.
 The figures are made of paper-mache and are different every year.
 No info on start date yet, but should be up by December 16 if not before.
 As always, best seen early, before weather and people damage make them less pretty.
 Lots of fun!
-Dates 2015: starts December 16? taken down January 7 or maybe 8 this year because of how days fall.
+Dates 2017: starts December 16? taken down around January 7.